freshplanet/ANE-DeviceId/README.md

 Air Native Extension to access a device unique id (iOS + Android)
 ======================================

-This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) that gives you access to a device unique id.
+This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) that gives you access to a device unique id and an advertiser unique id.
 It has been developed by [FreshPlanet](http://freshplanet.com).

 Build script